py5coding/py5book/reference/sketch_finished.rst

 Boolean variable reflecting if the Sketch has stopped permanently.

-Underlying Java field: finished
+Underlying Processing field: finished

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC